tonyx/Sharpino/README.md

     - New business rules may imply new invariants that can escape the constraints of the current structure of aggregates anyway.

 ## Possible improvements
-- Use a generic way to support publish/subscribe on event bus (event broker, message broker distributed cahce...).
+- Use a generic way to support publish/subscribe on event bus (event broker/message broker/distributed cache...).
 There is a parameter type IEventBroker that is not used and needs to be used to specify the publish events after storing them.
 - Some StateViewer implementations may use an agent that listen to the published events.
-- Specify a more structured way to handle the "details" for instance by implemementing
+- Specify a more efficient way to handle the "details" version of any object for instance caching them or by implementing DB  based pre-computed projections.

 - Use the .net Cache
 - Implementing event store using Postgres event store but using Azure sql instead.
 - Write more examples (porting classic DDD examples implemented to test other libraries is fine).
 - Not sure about this: Write a full-Saga/Process manager for running multiple commands involving arbitrary types.
 The "compensator"/"undoer" must be able to rollback the transaction in case of failure of any command.
+- subdivide the example dirs so that they can fully test any configuration of sdk and event store (i.e. make copies of them that uses also 8.0 with pgEventStore and also pgBinaryEventStore).
+The current focus is on 9.0 with pgEventStore using json wrapped in text fields.
+JSON/JSONB fields are not needed and indeed they may be problematic in conjuction with FsPickler.
+Some investigation is weclome.

 ## Acknowledgements